Biden administration asks Supreme Court not to hear challenge to all-male military draft

 “Should Congress fail to act within a reasonable period to address the committee’s recommendations, this court would, of course, remain free to reconsider Rostker in an appropriate future case.”

-Mar indicated Congress was unlikely to act absent a ruling from the court.
+Mar indicated that Congress was unlikely to act absent a ruling from the court.

 “President Carter made the same ask in 1980, and Congress hasn’t fixed the problem despite having 40 years to do so,” she said.
 “It’s long past time for the Supreme Court to declare that men-only registration is unlawful sex discrimination.”

-Even thought there has not been a draft for decades, the registration requirement carries consequences.
-Men who fail to comply could face criminal prosecution, denial of federal student loans, disqualification from citizenship and other penalties.
+Even though there has not been a draft for decades, the registration requirement carries consequences.
+Men who do not comply could face criminal prosecution, denial of federal student loans, disqualification from citizenship and other penalties.

 It could be weeks or even months before the Supreme Court decides whether to grant National Coalition for Men v.
 Select Service System.